 Nearly all health sciences databases contain a “Find It! @OSU” button.
 Clicking on this button will route you directly to where the full text pdf is located if we have access to it.

-This method of searching for an available full text of a journal article is done very similarly to using Google itself.
+This method of searching for an available full text of a journal article is similar to performing a regular Google search.
 Simply type in any known information from your journal citation and select the result that best matches your citation information.
 For help including library links in your Google Scholar results, please see these instructions.